babashka/sci/doc/ai/adr/0015-unrestricted-vs-allow-all.md

 overrides (static binding at analysis, per-member-name gating for instance interop) lives on branch `cljs-interop-overrides`.
 Revive it if a real use case appears that object patching cannot serve.

+### Why CLJS differs from the JVM

+Three reasons stack:

+1. Host mutability.
+JVM classes are closed.
+Intercepting a member is only possible through sci, which is why the override config exists and why babashka uses it.
+JS objects are open.
+Embedders patch the object and register the patched object, so the override config duplicates a language feature.
+2. Cost structure.
+JVM interop pays for reflection on every call, so a class->opts lookup on top is noise and overrides ride along on every path.
+CLJS interop is a property read plus a call.
+A config lookup per call would dominate the work, hence the unchecked fast path, which is also what the jit compiles for.
+3. History.
+Because of reason 1, member overrides on CLJS had no demand.
+   The static path never grew a config consult and the unrestricted shortcut shipped without one.
+The asymmetry was an unexercised path, not a decision, until this addendum made it one.